-The Office of Student Conduct & Ethical Development conducts an investigation and, if warranted, the office will send the president of the organization a come-in letter.
+- The Office of Student Conduct & Ethical Development conducts an investigation and, if warranted, the office will send the president of the organization a notice of conference by email.

-The conduct officer meets with the president of the organization to discuss the allegations, to inform the president about the student organization student process and their rights and responsibilities.
+- The Student Conduct Administrator meets with the president of the organization to discuss the allegations, to inform the president about the student organization conduct process and their rights and responsibilities.

-At the conclusion of the informal hearing, the president will be issued a sanction.
+- At the conclusion of the conference, the president will be issued a sanction.